Go Back

 1 teaspoon smoked paprika

-1/2 teaspoon cayenne pepper (adjust based on desired spice level)
+1/2 teaspoon cayenne pepper (adjust according to heat preference)

 Fresh parsley, chopped (for garnish)